John de Courcy Ireland: Early life and education

 de Courcy Ireland was born at Lucknow, India, son of British Army major de Courcy Ireland and Gabrielle (née Byron).
-His father, a County Kildare native from an Irish landed gentry family, was stationed at Lucknow at the time of his son's birth. de Courcy Ireland was educated at Marlborough College, Oxford University and Trinity College Dublin, where he was awarded a PhD in 1951.
+His father, a County Kildare native from an Irish landed gentry family, was stationed at Lucknow at the time of his son's birth.
+When World War I broke out, de Courcy Ireland's father joined his regiment in an Anglo-Japanese expeditionary force that besieged the German-controlled Chinese port of Tsingtao (Qingdao).
+After contracting typhoid fever, he died in Beijing in January 1915, reportedly saying on his deathbed: "Don't let that child join the British army". de Courcy Ireland's mother remained in China for a number of years while he was returned to Ireland.
+She would return remarried, or as de Courcy Ireland recalled: "with an absolutely ghastly stepfather for me".

+de Courcy Ireland was educated at Marlborough College, Oxford University and Trinity College Dublin, where he was awarded a PhD in 1951.
 The title of his thesis was "The Influence of the Sea on Civilisation".